 There are several community groups or organisations working in the revival and maintenance of Torres Strait Islander languages.
-The Torres Strait Regional Authority has administrative responsibility for the region and is working towards a language centre in 2016.
+The Torres Strait Regional Authority has administrative responsibility for the region and is working towards a language centre for the Torres Strait.
 TSRA currently supports language activities in schools and communities.

-TSRA coordinated a Torres Strait Island Language Symposium in March 2015 - further details on the event can be found at the Symposium website: http://www.tslangsym.net/
+TSRA coordinated a Torres Strait Island Language Symposium in March 2015 and again in May 2017 - further details on these events can be found at: Traditional Languages Plan and Charter

 Contact Torres Strait Regional Authority (TSRA)

 Discover an eclectic range of books, gifts, reproduction prints and more at the Library Shop.